openziti-test-kitchen/go-http/README.md

 `ziti-server-gin <serviceName> <identityConfig> [<certificate> <key>]`

+However, HTTPS when working with OpenZiti is not necessary.
+See the next section!

+# A Note on HTTPS

+Hosting an HTTPS server over OpenZiti means that a TLS handshake will occur.
+A TLS handshake requires that the server presents a certificate with a SAN IP or a SAN DNS entry that matches the address the client used to access the service.
+For OpenZiti this means that a SAN DNS that matches the OpenZiti service name must be present.

+If the service will only be hosted over OpenZiti, HTTPS is an extra layer of security that can safely be omitted.
+OpenZiti connections are inherently end-to-end encrypted and the data plane across an OpenZiti network is additionally encrypted on each leg of transit.
+Additionally, the controller has already verified all clients and hosts before they "dial" (connect) or "bind" (host).

 # ZitiTransport

 The [OpenZiti GoLang SDK](https://github.com/openziti/sdk-golang) provides a [`ZitiTransport`](https://github.com/openziti/sdk-golang/blob/main/http_transport.go) which can be used as an `http.Transport`.
 This effectively reduces all examples to providing an `http.Client` that uses a `ZitiTransport` instance that implements `http.RountTripper`.
-The rest of the GoLang HTTP machinery handles all the HTTP interactions unknowing over an OpenZiti network.
+The rest of the GoLang HTTP machinery handles all the HTTP interactions unknowingly over an OpenZiti network.

 # Setting Up The Examples

 In order to run these examples, an OpenZiti network must be up and running.
 This includes a controller and router.
 Additionally, a service, service host and client will need to be created.
 The host and client identities will need policies to access and host the service.
-To setup an OpenZiti network, please see the [quickstart guides](https://openziti.github.io/ziti/quickstarts/quickstart-overview.html).
+To set up an OpenZiti network, please see the [quickstart guides](https://openziti.github.io/ziti/quickstarts/quickstart-overview.html).

 You will need the [Ziti CLI](https://github.com/openziti/ziti/cmd/ziti) installed and on your path.